COVID-19 in Nova Scotia

 For the most up-to-date provincial information about COVID-19, click here.

 Develop Nova Scotia’s waterfront operations

-Although some of the Develop Nova Scotia team are working remotely, we remain fully operational and have an active presence on the Halifax waterfront.
+Develop Nova Scotia remains fully operational and have an active presence on the Halifax waterfront.
 Our office is open to the public as of September 8/20.
 Visitors are required to follow public health guidelines.

 Here is what we’re doing to maintain access while prioritizing the health and safety of our staff and community: